buka4chocksy/videoUploader/README.md

 Open the folders : lib/data/videos.json ,

-copy the uniqueId in the name
+copy the uniqueId in the name filed as stated below the videos.json file found in the directory stated above

 "originalName": "Game of Thrones - S08E06 HD (TvShows4Mobile.Com).mp4",